 - 1. Proper care of one's room or space (especially for a person living with someone else or in a shelter or group home); - 2.
 Proper maintenance of other physical space ((for example a work space) - 3.
 Use of chore service or other assistance in caring properly for an Apartment or living area; - 4.
-The presence of a Personal Care Attendant who will assist in the proper care of the dwelling.
+The presence of a Personal Care Attendant or Live-in Aide who will assist in the proper care of the dwelling.